NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Human Evaluation

-First of all, GPT4 prefers to directly copy the information in the note to meet the requirements of factuality, but this will make the conversation unreal.
+Regarding the comparison between NoteChat and GPT4, medical practitioners actually believe that the data quality of NoteChat-synthetic conversations is generally better than the GPT4 synthetic dataset, which aligns with their expert preference in Figure~\ref{fig:human_eval}.
+We further conducted a heuristic evaluation to explore the reason here as well as the deficiency of NoteChat and GPT4 synthetic conversations and potential improvement.
+We further conducted a heuristic evaluation to explore the reason here as well as the deficiency of NoteChat and GPT4 synthetic conversations and potential improvement.
+First of all, GPT4 prefers to copy the information directly in the note to meet the requirements of factuality, but this will make the conversation unreal.
 In Table~\ref{tab:example} Example 2, the information is highly summarized and put together on the note, but it is unnatural for the same content to appear directly in the dialogue.
-Compared with the utterance generated by GPT4, a better way is to use multiple rounds of conversation to obtain information one by one.
+Compared with the utterance generated by GPT4, a better way is to use multiple conversation rounds to obtain information one by one.
 This is a problem common to all AIs in this paper, but GPT4's problem is most obvious.
+Second, in reality, physicians are expected to not only answer questions but also advance the discussion by asking professional questions.
+We observe that the physician in NoteChat is more likely to advance the conversation compared to the physician in GPT4 due to our Roleplay module.